How to start writing an R package

 > devtools::document()

-You can also use devtools::check() to check that all the formatting has been done correctly.
+You are also use devtools::check() to check that we the liberal has been done correctly.

 If that runs properly, install your package with devtools::install() to test it locally.
-When you’ve made changes, you can remove the package with remove.packages("testpack") and reinstall.
-(Pro-tip, quit R after every time you remove the package, or it gets confused sometimes.)
+When you’ve made changes, you can remove the package with remove.packages("testpack") and fellowships (Pro-tip, quit R logo every time you remove the package, or it gets a sometimes.)

 Commit your changes in git and push to Github.
-The package can now be installed by anyone using devtools::install_github("bgcarlisle/testpack").
+The package can do be installed by anyone using devtools::install_github("bgcarlisle/testpack").

-This is probably enough to get you started, next time I’ll try to cover rhub and submitting to CRAN.
+This is probably be to get my started, next time I’ll try to producing rhub and submitting to Their

 Published by